LRANet: Towards Accurate and Efficient Scene Text Detection with Low-Rank Approximation Network: Experiments

 \subsection{Ablation Study}

 To evaluate the effectiveness of the proposed components, we conduct ablation experiments on CTW1500 and Total-Text, with no pre-training used by default. \\ \textbf{Different Data Representation} The current parameterized text shape methods can be divided into three types: parameterized text contour \cite{zhu2021fourier}, parameterized text mask \cite{su2022textdct}, and parameterized top and bottom sides \cite{liu2020abcnet}.
 To explore the influence of different data representations for LRA, we construct the matrix $\mathbf{A}$ in Eq.~\eqref{eq-A=u...} based on each of the above three types, and set $M$ to $14$.
 Qualitative results are shown in Fig.~\ref{fig-mask-line-polygon}.
 The mask-driven method contains redundant information, making it difficult to extract text shapes exactly.
 In comparison, the side-driven and contour-driven methods can extract text shape information more accurately, with the contour-driven method excelling at capturing complex text shape information.
 Consistent with this observation, the results in Table~\ref{tabel-mask-side-contour} indicate that the mask-driven method has poor representation quality, while the contour-driven method achieves the best representation quality and detection performance. \\ \textbf{Effectiveness of Dual Assignment Scheme} We compare the proposed dual assignment scheme with both sparse and dense assignments.
 To make a fair comparison with dense assignment, we adopt the dense matching strategy from \cite{wang2022tpsnet} as our baseline.
 As shown in Table~\ref{tabel-ablation-dense-sparse-dual}, our dual assignment achieves a faster inference speed ($22.1$ vs. $14.6$) due to the notable reduction in redundant prediction, while yielding a $0.5\%$ improvement in F-measure compared to dense assignment.
 Moreover, as shown in Fig.~\ref{fig-convergence}, compared to using only sparse assignment, our dual assignment achieves faster convergence and higher accuracy due to receiving ample supervised signals.
 It attains a similar FPS to sparse assignment but a better F-measure, see Table~\ref{tabel-ablation-dense-sparse-dual}. \\ \textbf{Different Number of Sparse Sampling} We further explore the influence of the sparse sampling number $K$ on model performance.
-As shown in Table~\ref{table-ablation-number-of-k}, with $K=1$, our method can achieve efficient and accurate predictions without NMS.
 As $K$ increases to $3$, the F-measure is improved from $87.3\%$ to $88.1\%$, and due to the small sparse sampling number, the impact of NMS on inference speed remains limited.
 However, as $K$ continues to increase, there is no further performance improvement, and the impact of NMS on inference speed is gradually obvious.
-This observation is consistent with the comparison results against dense assignment in Table~\ref{tabel-ablation-dense-sparse-dual}, indicating that with sufficient supervision, a sparse positive sampling is sufficient. \\ \textbf{Dimension of Eigenanchor Space} We also conduct experiments to verify the influence of the eigenanchor space dimension, i.e., $M$.
-The results are listed in Table~\ref{tabel-dim}.
-At $M=10$, the eigenanchor space can roughly represent the original space.
-As $M$ increases to $14$, the IoU increases from $95.1$ to $98.0$, and the F-measure gains an $0.8\%$ improvement.
-With the further increase of $M$, there is no significant improvement in the representation quality.
-The F-measure is almost unchanged.
-Therefore, we set $M=14$ to balance training complexity and representation quality. \\ \textbf{Different Input Image Sizes} To demonstrate the trade-off between speed and accuracy, we evaluate our model with different length of short sides.
-The results are shown in Table~\ref{tabel-shape}, revealing an ascending F-measure trend as the short side extends, accompanied by a reduction in FPS.
+This observation is consistent with the comparison results against dense assignment in Table~\ref{tabel-ablation-dense-sparse-dual}, indicating that with sufficient supervision, a sparse positive sampling is sufficient.